 4. What steps can you take to leave the Supplier of Last Resort?

 You can sign a supply contract with the supplier of your choice at any time and leave the Supplier of Last Resort.
 Electricity will cease to be supplied by the Supplier of Last Resort once a representation declaration from your new supplier is received.
 That date is specified by the competent operator, and notified to the Supplier of Last Resort, the new Supplier and you.

 5. At what tariff is electricity consumed by customers represented by the Supplier of Last Resort billed?

-According to RAE Decision No. 114/2013 (Government Gazette 1148/B/29.3.2013) Customers using the Supplier of Last Resort scheme are billed at the PPC tariffs applicable to each category of customer, augmented by the supply charge.
+Customers using the Supplier of Last Resort scheme are billed at the Supplier’s tariffs applicable to each category of customer, further increased by an uplift factor.